 ALTER TABLE table_name ADD UNIQUE (column_name);

-Here is the command we would use to add a constraint to our “phone_number” column:
+This command adds a constraint to our “phone_number” column:

 ALTER TABLE employees ADD UNIQUE (phone_number);

-If we wanted to add another constraint to our database—for example, a primary key—we could do so by replacing “UNIQUE” with the name of the constraint we want to add.
+If we wanted to add another constraint, we could do so by replacing “UNIQUE” with another SQL constraint.

 You can also use the ALTER TABLE command to remove a column from a table.
 The syntax for performing this operation is as follows: